ICGC-TCGA-PanCancer/PCAWG-Docker-Test/README.md

 The last parameter ```download_type``` can be ```icgc``` or ```gnos``` and is used to specify the backend used to download the donor BAM files (it defaults to gnos).
-Note that other donor data such as some intermediate workflow result files is tied to specific backends, and thus specifying a different one here has no consequence.
+Note that other donor data such as some intermediate workflow result files are tied to specific backends, and thus specifying a different one here has no consequence for those data.

 The previous command with output through STDOUT the evaluation results and through STDERR different log outputs, so its a good idea to redirect them as is done here: